padaiyal/sanitizer/README.md

  - Google Chrome
  - Firefox

-At the moment, it sanitizes HAR files.
+At the moment, it sanitizes HAR files.<br>
+Multiple files can be sanitized at the same time.<br>
 Support for sanitizing SAML requests/responses are in progress.

 ## Build